Bookfeast’s TeaBooks project organises sociable book groups for the over-60s.

 TeaBooks is kindly supported by Oxfordshire Library Service who organise a special borrowing scheme for our volunteer Group Leaders.

-With thanks to the Oxfordshire Library Service for their support for TeaBooks
+With thanks to the Oxfordshire Library Service and the Oxfordshire Community Foundation for their support for TeaBooks